GetStream/stream-video-swift/docusaurus/docs/iOS/ui-cookbook/video-layout.md

 }
 ```

-Our main container would be a `VStack`, that will show consist of two parts - the dominant speaker view and the scrollable participant list.
+Our main container would be a `VStack`, that consists of two parts - the dominant speaker view and the scrollable participant list.
 Additionally, the dominant speaker view also shows the call controls for the current user, which means we can use a `ZStack`.

 #### Dominant speaker view